Descend or Rewind? Stochastic Gradient Descent Unlearning

 \item If $\ell$ is $\mu$-strongly convex (satisfies Assumption \ref{assump:stronglyconvex}), then for $\eta \leq \frac{\mu}{L^2}$ and $\gamma = \sqrt{1 - \eta \mu}$ we have

 \end{itemize}

 \end{theorem}

-Our approach relies on coupling the trajectories $\theta_t$ and $\theta'_t$, and uniformly bounding the bias with $G$.
-Theorem \ref{thm:unlearningprojected} highlights the privacy-utility-complexity tradeoff of PSGD-R2D, through the relationship between $\Sigma$, $\epsilon$ and $K$.
+Theorem \ref{thm:unlearningprojected} highlights the privacy-utility-complexity tradeoff of PSGD-R2D, through the relationship between $\Sigma$, $\varepsilon$ and $K$.
 We observe that for all settings, $\Sigma$ decreases to zero as $K$ increases from zero to $T$, and it decays exponentially for strongly convex functions and linearly for convex functions.
 For general nonconvex functions, $\Sigma$ still decreases to zero as $K$ goes to $T$, but at a slower rate.
 This reflects the contractive, semi-contractive, and expansive properties of gradient algorithms on strongly convex, convex, and nonconvex functions respectively.

 For strongly convex functions, we achieve $K$ that is \textit{better than sublinear} in $T$ for constant noise; in fact, it converges to a constant for large $T$, implying that $T - K$, the computational advantage of unlearning, is potentially \textit{infinite}.